 According to the article, accessibility and convenience surpass all other factors in determining participation in these programs.
 Of those, convenience (i.e., a person’s perception of how easy it is to recycle) has more impact on behavior than accessibility.

 For example, there may be a special waste management facility nearby that accepts used lightbulbs—but it is only open during certain hours.
-While accessible, the potential recycler may view it as less convenient than taking these items to a local hardware store that accepts recyclables, where they can also buy replacement bulbs.
+While the facility is easily accessible, the potential recycler may view it as less convenient than taking these items to a local hardware store that accepts recyclables, where they can also buy replacement bulbs.

 While convenience wins over accessibility in driving participation in recycling, it’s really the motivations and attitudes of the recycler that count.